kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 ##### Internal (NLB)

-The Toolkit supports provisioning an AWS NLB service as the Internal Load Balancer with everything GitLab requires set up.
+The Toolkit supports provisioning an AWS NLB service as the Internal Load Balancer with everything GitLab requires to be set up.

 The variable(s) for this service start with the prefix `elb_internal_*` and should replace any previous `haproxy_internal_*` settings.
 The available variable(s) are as follows: